samforwill/nlp-campaign-messaging/README.md

 4. The 114th Congress tweets addended with characterization inputs was sourced from Crowdflower's Data For Everyone Library via [Kaggle](https://www.kaggle.com/datasets/crowdflower/political-social-media-posts/data).

-5. GloVe models and vectors https://nlp.stanford.edu/projects/glove/
+5. GloVe models and vectors arrays were sourced from [Jeffrey Pennington, Richard Socher, and Christopher D. Manning of Stanford](https://nlp.stanford.edu/projects/glove/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>